-This classic apple crisp is a must for fall!
+This classic and delicious apple crisp is a must for fall!

 I know a lot of you are giddy about pumpkin right now, but I’m all about the apples.
 Apple season is my fave!
 And there’s no better way to celebrate fall than with a simple, classic dessert like apple crisp.

-This recipe is pretty basic— just apples and a simple topping made of oats, flour, sugar, butter, and spices.
-No embellishments or twists needed, this apple crisp is perfect just the way it is.
+This recipe is pretty basic— just apples and a simple topping made of oats, flour, sugar, butter, and cinnamon.
+No embellishments or twists needed, this apple crisp is perfect just the way it is!

 The best apples to bake with are ones that are tart, firm, and won’t break down in the oven.
 Granny smith, jonagold, jonathan, gala, honeycrisp, and pink lady/cripps pink are all great varieties to choose from.
 Stick to one type of apple, or feel free to combine several varieties to get even bigger flavor.

 - Prepare crisp topping.
 Combine flour, oats, brown sugar, cinnamon, and salt in a bowl.
 Add cold butter cubes and cut into dry ingredients with a pastry blender.

 - Prepare apple filling.
 Peel, core, and slice apples and add them to a greased baking dish.
 Toss with granulated sugar.

 - Layer into baking dish.
 Spread apples into an even layer and sprinkle crisp topping over the top.

 - Bake.
 Bake at 375° until apples are bubbling and topping is golden brown.

 - Serve and enjoy!
 Serve warm or at room temperature with whipped cream or vanilla ice cream, or as desired.